LAW 7688 Research Seminar: The Law of Software

 Your deliverables for the paper will be on the following schedule:

-I will meet with you every other week to discuss your projects.
+every other week to discuss your projects.
 In addition to the scheduled meetings, I am always available to meet to provide feedback and suggestions, even on short notice.

 Your grades will be determined as follows: